Net Force Calculator

 2. Sports (Football, Cricket, Athletics):

 In sports, force is the key to performance.
 A football player applies force to kick the ball, deciding its speed and direction.
-In cricket, the bowler uses force to deliver the ball at different speeds, while the batsman applies force to hit it.
-In athletics, sprinters push against the ground to generate forward motion, showing how muscular force translates into speed and stamina.
+In cricket, the bowler uses force to deliver the ball at different speeds.
+The flight of the ball is a constant battle between the applied force, air resistance (a type of friction), and gravity—a perfect example of why you need to calculate net force to predict its path.

 3. Construction & Engineering (Bridges and Buildings):